 The Effect of Insolvency on a Small Business

-If you are a sole trader or one partner in a business partnership, a corporate insolvency could result in your bankruptcy, which prohibits the business from continuing to trade.
-This is because with sole trader and unlimited partnership entities, your personal liability for business debts is unlimited.
+If you are a sole trader or one partner in a business partnership, corporate insolvency could result in your bankruptcy, which prohibits the business from continuing to trade.
+This is because, with sole trader and unlimited partnership entities, your personal liability for business debts is unlimited.
 In the worst situation, you would be required to sell personal assets and use the proceeds to repay creditors.
 With the proper debt advice, you can avoid insolvency and continue to trade.

 Addressing Small Business Insolvency Concerns

 We have experts skilled in small business debt solutions.
 These professionals conduct a comprehensive review of the business to determine appropriate debt solutions that permit trade to continue.
 Our advice is free and the debt solutions we propose are designed to address your cash flow issues, preventing insolvency and helping your company become debt-free in a short time.

 The Effect of Insolvency on a Limited Company

 If you are a limited company director, insolvency has a different impact than it does on a sole trader or partner in an unlimited partnership.
 Legally, your liability for business debts is limited.
 This means that you most likely will not have to sell personal assets to repay business creditors, unless the corporate debt is personally guaranteed by you.

 However, if you permit trade to continue when the company is insolvent and has no way of repaying its creditors, you may be held personally liable for a portion of the corporate debts.
 If your business enters administrative receivership or insolvent liquidation, the administrator, receiver, or liquidator will review the actions you took as director.

 If this party deems that you have behaved negligently, you may be prohibited from serving as a director for a company for as long as 15 years.
 This is a heavy price to pay for an issue that can be addressed.